Saffir

 Winds greater than 155 mph (135 kt or 249 kph).
 Storm surge generally

 greater than 18 ft above normal.
-Complete roof failure on many residences
+Complete roof failure on many residences and

 industrial buildings.
-Some complete building failures with small utility
+Some complete building failures with small utility buildings

 blown over or away.
 All shrubs, trees, and signs blown down.
 Complete